 3. Leverage Audience Experience Through Interactive Sessions

-While session feedback before the event allowed for a thoughtful, collaborative approach to the content, live polls kept participants engaged onsite.
+While session feedback before the event allowed for a thoughtful, collaborative approach to the content, live polls using the event app for incentive travel kept participants engaged onsite.
 Breakfast meetings were transformed into interactive discussions.
 In one session, each team was asked to pick the values their tasks were most informed by.
 Displaying the results live, we had a great visual aid and a platform for discussion.
 Predictably, the support team selected values that had to do with helpfulness and transparency, while other teams provided an opportunity for alignment when their votes were more divided, and the discussion adapted as the data changed before our eyes.

-4. Use Engaging Games to Get Everyone Involved, Motivated, and Attentive
+4. Use Engaging Event App Games to Get Everyone Involved, Motivated, and Attentive

 Games are addictive and engaging because, as large objectives are broken into smaller challenges, they provide instant gratification and a frequent dose of accomplishment.
 During one of our longer training sessions, we broke up the content with memory-testing challenges, awarding points for every correct answer.
 The winner got one of two coveted hotel suites.
 We played for the other room that evening, and it was awarded to the person with the best retention.